Easy Thai Red Curry Chicken and Vegetables

 Step 5.
 Pour in the coconut milk and chicken stock.
 Add the brown sugar and stir well.
 Bring the curry to simmer over medium-low heat for 8-10 minutes or until the green beans are tender and soft.

 Step 6.
 Season with fish sauce according to your taste.
 Sprinkle Thai basil leaves, if using, and cilantro at the end.

-Typically Thai curry is served with steamed white jasmine rice, but you can also serve this curry over Thai rice noodles.
-If you would like to serve this red curry as a keto-friendly food, cauliflower rice would be a nice accompaniment.
+Typically, people serve Thai curry with steamed white jasmine rice, but you can also serve it over Thai rice noodles.
+For those who prefer keto-friendly options, cauliflower rice would be a great substitute.